klaviyo/klaviyo-swift-sdk/README.md

 }
 ```

-Once the above steps are complete, you can try to send push notifications from the Klaviyo Push editor within the Klaviyo website.
+Once the above steps are complete, you can send push notifications from the Klaviyo Push editor within the Klaviyo website.
 Here you can build and send a push notification through Klaviyo to make sure that the URL shows up in the handler you implemented in Step 3.

-Additionally, you can also locally try and trigger a deep link to make sure your code is working using the below command in the terminal -
+Additionally, you can also locally trigger a deep link to make sure your code is working using the below command in the terminal -

 `xcrun simctl openurl booted {your_URL_here}`